minio/docs/source/includes/common-minio-external-auth.rst

 .. end-minio-openid-client-id

+.. start-minio-openid-client-secret

+Specify the client secret MinIO uses when authenticating user credentials against the :abbr:`OIDC (OpenID Connect)` compatible provider.
+This field may be optional depending on the provider.

+.. end-minio-openid-client-secret

 .. start-minio-openid-jwks-url

 Specify the URL for the JSON Web Key Set (JWKS) for MinIO to use when verifying